gI0baI/fast-flags/README.md

 > [!NOTE]
 > When adding Flags, it's best to remove the quotation marks around the Flag and value.

-## For those who want to modify the JSON Flags file
+## For Those Who Want to Modify the JSON Flags File

 ### For [Bloxstrap](https://github.com/pizzaboxer/bloxstrap) Users
 1. [⊞+r]